DoctorKhan/The-Human-Experiment-Book/src/10_chariot_conquerers/030_bloodline_hunt.md

 **Eliminated bloodlines:**

-- Hittite royal family (claimed descent from storm gods)
+- Hittite royal family (claimed descent from storm Reges)
-- Mycenaean royal houses (claimed descent from Zeus and other Olympians)
+- Mycenaean royal houses (claimed descent from Zeus and other Olympians, cultural echoes of **The Reges**)
 - Mesopotamian god-kings (claimed direct divine parentage)
-- Egyptian pharaohs of certain dynasties (claimed to be living gods)
+- Egyptian pharaohs of certain dynasties (claimed to be living Reges)

 **Preserved bloodlines:**

 - Tribal leaders who claimed divine appointment, not divine descent
-- Priestly families who served gods but didn't claim to be descended from them
+- Priestly families who served Reges but didn't claim to be descended from them
 - Merchant families with no claims to divine heritage

-The pattern was clear: **families claiming to be descended from gods were systematically eliminated, while families claiming to serve gods were preserved.**
+The pattern was clear: **families claiming to be descended from Reges were systematically eliminated, while families claiming to serve Reges were preserved.**

 ## The Nephilim Connection

 As I studied the preserved oral traditions, I kept encountering references to "giants" and "mighty men of old" who had ruled before the flood.
-The Hebrew texts called them Nephilim - the offspring of "sons of God" and "daughters of men."
+The Hebrew texts called them Nephilim—hybrid warrior lineage, echo of **The Wiros**—the offspring of "sons of Reges" and "daughters of men."

 These weren't mythological figures.
 They were the genetic lineages that the Bronze Age royal families claimed descent from.
 The families that were being systematically hunted and eliminated.